ryanb082/overtime-app/README.md

 ## To Dos:
 - Add full_name method for users
-- refactor post_form for admin user with status x Refactor post association spec
+- refactor post_form for admin user with status
+- Fix post spec.rb line 82 to use factories
+x Refactor post association spec